iasebsil83/Pipe_lang/README.md

 # I] Description

-Have you ever though about coding in another way than only from up to down, line by line, execution after execution...
+Have you ever though about coding in another way than only from up to down, line by line, execution after execution ?
-What about a program that is not always following the same direction, but the one you told him.
+What about a program that is not always following the same direction, but the one you told him to do.

-That's exactly the reason why the **Pipe** programming language has been made for.
+That's exactly the reason why the **Pipe** programming language has been made for. &nbsp;
-Draw a shape, a pipe circuit and your program will follow the path as far as possible !
+Draw a shape, a pipe circuit and your program will follow the path as far as possible ! &nbsp;

 There are so many possibilities, action and reaction, direction and redirection...
 Who knows what can be done with this language ?